 by Brett Wallace

-This web document/labor notebook attempts to explore and map artistic responses to crisis at the intersection of art, labor, and the economy.
-Its purpose is to explore how work and artistic practice – as a form of work – is reshaped under the conditions of employment in crisis to acknowledge and share new alternative forms of practice that prioritize collectivity, care, health, generosity, solidarity, and transformation.
+This ongoing web document/labor notebook attempts to explore and map artistic responses to crisis at the intersection of art, labor, and the economy.
+Its purpose is to explore how work and artistic practice – as a form of work – are reshaped under the conditions of employment in crisis to acknowledge and share new alternative forms of practice that foster collectivity, care, generosity, solidarity, and revolution.

 The COVID-19 crisis has exposed the systemic challenges facing workers over the last four decades.
 The last half century has seen real wages flatten while workers take on increased spending in the form of housing, transportation, fuel, food, healthcare, and education costs, as well as debt.
 Wealth for the 1% has increased substantially while 50% of American workers are living paycheck-to-paycheck and many small businesses exist on the brink of collapse with only a few months of payroll on hand.
 Labor protections from the New Deal have been rolled back by the perniciousness of neoliberalism, a situation further exacerbated by the gig economy.
-Many frontline workers lack the appropriate healthcare or housing they deserve as a human right.
+Many front-line workers lack the appropriate healthcare or housing they deserve as a human right.
+Racialized capitalism continues to present inequalities through the asymmetrical distribution of pandemic funds.
 The economy has come to a near halt, and the playbook of corporate bailouts, reminiscent of the 2008 bailout of the big banks, has been redeployed to save systems over people.

 This evolving document includes the following sections –